gayathrimh/HTML_CSS-Projects/Assignment2/README.md

       </body>
     </html>
     ```
-6. The black background prevents the chesspieces from being displayed.
+6. The black background prevents the chess pieces from being displayed.
 Hence we need to change background-color from black to gray.
-    - Click on edit from menubar
+    - Click on edit from Menu bar.
-    - Click on replace
+    - Click on Replace option or `Ctrl+H`.
-    - In the replace pop-up the first input should be black and then second input should be gray
+    - In the Replace pop-up, the first input should be black and then second input should be gray.
     <img width="627" height="97" alt="image" src="https://github.com/user-attachments/assets/b64c158d-b261-43d3-91af-cf8488954bab"/>
-    - Click on replace all
+    - Click on Replace All option in the pop-up.
 7. Add css styling for `<td>` tag.
 These lines of code should be enclosed within `<head>` tag.
 The code is as follows:
     ```
     <head>